Morris Mondle Phillips: Background

 Phillips was born on 19 May 1870 at St Kilda, Melbourne, son of Philip David Phillips (1836–1909), solicitor, and his wife Rose, née Asher.
 Phillips was born into an intellectual, artistic and legal family many of whom achieved highly in their chosen paths.
 Although his grandfather Phillip David Phillips was a leader in the Jewish community in Sydney and Melbourne, he was not religious.
 One of his six siblings, Marion Phillips was an ardent feminist and campaigner for human rights.
 As a member of the British House of Commons (1929–1931), she was the first Australian woman to be elected to a national Parliament anywhere.

-Phillips attended Melbourne Church of England Grammar School in 1884–86, then the University of Melbourne obtain a Bachelor of Arts in 1890).
+Phillips attended Melbourne Church of England Grammar School in 1884–86, then entering Trinity College, Melbourne in 1888 while attending the University of Melbourne to obtain a Bachelor of Arts in 1890.
 Upon graduation he took articles with his father's partner (Sir) Robert Best until 1892, when the partnership broke up because his father disapproved of Best and Theodore Fink's activities during the land-boom.
 He was awarded his M.A. in 1892.
 Phillips then completed his articles with his father's new firm in 1893.
 He won the Supreme Court prize for articled clerks.
 Entering partnership with his father.

 On 21 November 1894, at St Kilda, in a Jewish ceremony, he married his cousin Rebecca Ellis.